Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Summary statistics

 The right panel of Fig.~\ref{fig:2pcf_zspace} shows the multipole moments, $\xi_l(s)$, of the correlation functions measured from the same galaxy catalogues.
 From the monopole, $\xi_0(s)$, we observe that the position of the baryon acoustic oscillations (BAO) peak, at $s_{\rm BAO} \simeq 105\Mpch$ or $150~{\rm Mpc}$, is not affected by modified gravity.
 Higher-order multipole moments such as the quadrupole $\xi_2(s)$ and the hexadecapole $\xi_4(s)$ encode the anisotropies induced by redshift distortions.
 In the case of the quadrupole, $\xi_2(s)$, N1 shows the strongest deviation with respect to GR, especially on scales $s>20\Mpch$, followed by F4 and N5.
 Our measurements of the hexadecapole are almost indistinguishable among all models studied here.
 Comparing the plot with the left panel of Fig.~4 of \cite{Hernandez-Aguayo:2018oxg}, in which the HOD parameters were tuned to match the real-space galaxy two point correlation functions in MG and GR, we can see that the results are almost identical.

 {To investigate the impact of MG on RSD more quantitatively, we discuss two methods to constrain the distortion parameter, $\beta$.
-The first is based on the Kaiser linear model \cite{Kaiser:1987}, considering an estimator, $Q(s)$, to obtain the distortion parameter $\beta$ \citep{Hawkins:2002sg}:
+The first is based on the Kaiser linear model \cite{Kaiser:1987}, considering summary statistic, $Q(s)$, to obtain the distortion parameter $\beta$ as usually done in the literature, \citep[see e.g.,][]{Hawkins:2002sg}:

 The second method is based on an extension of the Galilean-invariant renormalized perturbation theory \citep[gRPT;][]{Crocce:2005xy}, where the anisotropic correlation function is obtained as the inverse Fourier transform of the power spectrum.}